 Internal References

 An internal reference is a reference from one location within the STMD file to another location within the same STMD file.
 The most common use case of an internal reference is a reference from one work step to the result of another work step in a previous phase.
 For example, the results of a design specification could be referenced to specify the inputs for a model implementation.
-On the one hand this avoids redundancies and on the other hand improves the traceability.
+On the one hand, this avoids redundancies and on the other hand, it improves the traceability.

 External References